Dual Attention Model with Reinforcement Learning for Classification of Histology Whole-Slide Images: Conclusions and Discussion

-In this study, we have presented a novel dual attention model that combines soft attention at the slide level and hard attention at the patch level for automated scoring of IHC stained WSIs.
-We model a pathologist's visual analysis of a WSI, by first employing a soft attention mechanism at low resolution to identify areas in need of further investigation and then extracting a set of spatially distinct and diverse image tiles from these regions.
-Additionally, instead of processing these extracted tiles entirely, we further employ reinforcement learning to extract a sequence of saccades to score each tile.
-These scores are then aggregated to reach a slide-level classification decision.
-We trained the two attention modules both separately and together for two IHC datasets, where the binary prediction of the Loss/Intact status for the MLH1 and PMS2 biomarkers in colorectal cancer is dependent on the presence of DAB staining and HER2 scoring in breast cancer is associated with the intensity of DAB staining.
-Conventional WSI pre-processing pipelines employ the sliding window paradigm, where the standard approach is to independently extract and save the image patches.
+In this study, we have presented a novel dual hierarchical attention model that combines soft attention at the slide-level and hard attention at the patch-level for the automated scoring of IHC stained WSIs.
+We derive inspiration from a pathologist's visual analysis of a tissue slide, by first employing a soft attention mechanism at low resolution to identify areas in need of further investigation and then extracting a set of spatially distinct and diverse image tiles from these regions.
+Additionally, instead of processing these extracted tiles entirely, we further employ reinforcement learning to extract a sequence of multi-resolution patches to score each tile.
+These scores are then aggregated to obtain a slide-level classification decision.
+We trained the two attention modules in an end-to-end manner for two WSI-level classification tasks, predicting the binary Loss/Intact status for MLH1 and PMS2 biomarkers in colorectal cancer and HER2 scoring in breast cancer.
+This is achieved by combining their respective loss functions into a joint dynamic loss function, which is optimized during training.

+Most WSI pre-processing pipelines employ the sliding window paradigm, where the standard approach is to independently extract and save the image patches.
 Not only is this a time-consuming task but it requires vast reserves of memory.
-We take inspiration from the principle of “working smarter, not harder”, and achieve results comparable to the state-of-the-art methods while only processing a fraction of the WSI at the highest resolution.
-While the average WSI can be of the order of $10^{10}$ pixels, we perform slide-level classification while only attending to less than 20 glimpses of size 128 $\times$ 128 each, at the highest resolution (40$\times$ and 20$\times$) from a single slide, which amounts to less than 5\% of the entire slide area, while achieving results comparable to conventional methods.
+We take inspiration from the principle of “working smarter, not harder”, and achieve results better or comparable to the state-of-the-art methods while processing a fraction of the WSI at the highest resolution.
+While the average WSI can be of the order of $10^{10}$ pixels \cite{zhou2021histopathology}, we perform slide-level classification while only attending to 6 glimpses of size 128 $\times$ 128 each, at the highest resolution (40$\times$ and 20$\times$) from each of the approximately 20 image tiles extracted for single slide, which amounts to less than 5\% of the entire slide area and less than 10\% of the tissue area, while achieving results better or comparable to state-of-the-art methods.

+Additionally, the two-step tile sampling scheme, which includes the injection of target noise and the distance-constrained point selection step, has enabled us to extract a spatially diverse and informative set of image tiles.
+This approach has reduced the amount of overlap by approximately $60\%$, allowing us to capture a better overall representation of the whole slide image for downstream purposes.